Danielovich/markdownposts/three-page-path-challenge-first-iteration.md

 I use the ```CommonPath``` as a collection type within ```CommonPathOccurrence``` acting as a container, but looking at the composition and especially how I use that specific collection with the ```ExistingCommonPathOccurrence``` and ```NonExistingCommonPathOccurrence``` I think I can do a better design.
 This is still the first iteration, though, so I will come to it.

 Let's look at the calling method again.
-I call the internal workings, which hand me back a dictionary, and then I order it by its key and convert it into a List.
+I call the "internal workings", which hand me back a ```Dictionary<string, CommonPathOccurrence>```, and then I order it by its key and convert it into a List.
 This seems expensive, so I will have to address that too.

 ```
 public IEnumerable<CommonPathOccurrence> ThreePagePattern(IEnumerable<CommonPath> commonPaths)